Vet World Vol.16 September-2023 Article-12

 Veterinary World, 16(9): 1866-1870

-Jamal Hussen: Department of Microbiology, College of Veterinary Medicine, King Faisal University, Saudi Arabia.
+2. Department of Biomedical Sciences, College of Veterinary Medicine, King Faisal University, Al-Hofuf, Saudi Arabia.

 Background and Aim: Avian viral diseases usually cause high economic losses because of high morbidity and mortality and poor growth.
 The rearing of chickens in backyards could have an important role in the spread of certain diseases, particularly those of viral origin.
 Infected birds might be prone to many viral infections for several reasons, including a lack of vaccination programs, the mixing of different bird species in the same location, and the close interactions of these birds with wild and migratory birds carrying various pathogens.
 This study aimed to conduct serological surveillance of avian encephalomyelitis virus (AEV) in some backyard chickens in the eastern region of Saudi Arabia.